Ravirajm07/MyTour/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

-This README provides a good starting point.
-You might want to add more specific details, especially for the setup if there are particularities, and fill in the License section.